peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

 Converts this object to a string in JavaScript Object Notation (JSON) format.
 See the overload to JSONString taking a JSONOptions argument for further information.If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+If two or more keys in a map have the same JSON string conversion (for example, 22("Test") and "Test" have the same JSON string conversion), it is undefined which key among them (together with that key's value) is written out to the JSON string.
 The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Return Value:</b>